Back to all posts

 Toilet components don’t last forever.
 The most common culprit is a worn-out flapper.
 Over time, the rubber can warp, crack, or degrade, preventing it from creating a tight seal at the bottom of the tank.
 This allows water to slowly leak into the bowl, triggering the fill valve to refill the tank constantly.
 If you’ve cleaned the flapper and its seat but the leak continues, it’s a clear sign you need a replacement.
 Similarly, the fill valve itself can fail due to age or mineral buildup.
 If adjusting the float doesn’t solve the problem, the entire fill valve assembly might need to be replaced.

-Common DIY Mistakes to Avoid
+Don’t Make These Common DIY Mistakes

 One of the biggest DIY mistakes is replacing the wrong part.
 It’s easy to assume the flapper is the problem since it’s the most frequent issue.
 However, you might spend an afternoon replacing it only to find the toilet is still running.
 The actual problem could be a faulty fill valve or even an issue with the water supply line.
 Before you head to the hardware store, take the time to carefully diagnose the problem.
 Another common mistake is overtightening connections, which can crack the porcelain and cause a much more serious leak.
 If you’re not completely sure what you’re doing, it’s better to pause and get an expert opinion.

-When a Running Toilet Needs an Expert
+When to Leave a Running Toilet to the Experts

 If you’ve replaced the flapper and fill valve and the toilet still won’t stop running, it’s time to call a professional.
 A persistent running toilet could be a symptom of a more complex issue, like a silent leak in the tank itself or a problem with your home’s water pressure.
 You should also call for help if you notice other plumbing problems at the same time, such as frequent clogs, gurgling sounds, or low water pressure in other fixtures.
 These could indicate a bigger issue in your plumbing system that requires an expert diagnosis.
 For persistent issues that just won’t quit, our emergency plumbing team is ready to help.

-How Mr. Pipey Can Help
+Here’s How Mr. Pipey Can Help

 Ignoring a running toilet is more than just an annoyance—it’s a constant drain on your wallet.
 A single running toilet can waste hundreds of gallons of water a day, leading to a surprisingly high water bill.
 At Mr. Pipey, we handle these issues every day.
 Our experienced technicians can quickly and accurately diagnose the problem, whether it’s a simple part replacement or a more complicated fix.
 We provide lasting toilet repair and replacement solutions to give you peace of mind.
 As a family-owned business, we treat your home like our own and are committed to providing reliable, cost-effective service.